taranjeet/taranjeet/README.md

 ### EvalAI

-- I helped develop [Evalai](https://eval.ai/) from scratch.
-Evalai is an open source platform for hosting machine learning competitions at scale.
+- I helped develop [EvalAI](https://eval.ai/) from scratch.
+EvalAI is an open source platform for hosting machine learning competitions at scale.
 - It gets ~42K monthly visits from ML and AI researchers and practitioners around the world.
 It has 1400 stars & 600+ forks on [Github](https://github.com/Cloud-CV/EvalAI).
 - I implemented parallelised backend.
 It reduced the submission evaluation time by 80% in comparison to [Microsoft Codalab](https://www.microsoft.com/en-us/research/project/codalab/).
 This made the project popular among CMU, Stanford students.
 Organisations like Facebook AI Research, Google AI Research also uses it.
-- Evalai is a participant project under Google Summer of Code(GSOC).
+- EvalAI is a participant project under Google Summer of Code(GSOC).
 I was GSOC mentor for EvalAI in 2017.
 I was invited to GSOC mentor summit held in Google Mountain View office.

 ### Notable Contributions